BMGQ: A Bottom-up Method for Generating Complex Multi-hop Reasoning Questions from Semi-structured Data: Introduction

 To overcome these scalability limitations, recent work has explored automatic question generation pipelines.
 These approaches demonstrate the feasibility of synthesizing multi-hop questions at scale, but most remain limited in depth: they often involve only a few reasoning steps, lack complex cross-domain structures, and do not enforce strict verification of answer uniqueness.
 As a result, the generated questions are still far from the difficulty and reliability required for training powerful reasoning agents.

-Motivated by these gaps, we introduce an automated framework for constructing high-difficulty multi-hop datasets suitable for both training and evaluation.
-Our approach transforms semi-structured knowledge sources into structured evidence clusters, builds diverse and logically coherent evidence clusters, and employs a reverse construction strategy that composes indirect clues to ensure that the answer is uniquely identifiable only when all clues are considered together.
+Motivated by these gaps, we introduce \textbf{BMGQ}, a bottom-up automated framework for constructing high-difficulty multi-hop datasets suitable for both training and evaluation.
+BMGQ transforms semi-structured knowledge sources into structured evidence clusters, builds diverse and logically coherent evidence clusters, and employs a reverse construction strategy that composes indirect clues to ensure that the answer is uniquely identifiable only when all clues are considered together.
 Finally, a dedicated quality evaluation system combines multi-model consensus filtering with structured constraint decomposition and evidence-based matching, ensuring that each retained question is both challenging and verifiably correct.

-By combining the difficulty profile of high-end evaluation benchmarks with the scalability of automated synthesis, our framework enables the creation of large, training-ready multi-hop datasets that are capable of truly stressing and improving the deep retrieval and reasoning abilities of large language models.
+By combining the difficulty profile of high-end evaluation benchmarks with the scalability of automated synthesis, BMGQ enables the creation of large, training-ready multi-hop datasets that are capable of truly stressing and improving the deep retrieval and reasoning abilities of large language models.
+To support reproducibility, we release a partial subset of the BMGQ dataset, including only the final questions and their seed answers, at https://huggingface.co/datasets/Fayer/BMGQ-MultiHop-Sample